 "Here, you'll find a very different relationship between the worlds of rigorous academics and real-world application.
 Treated not as two separate experiences, but fused as one."

-D'Amore-McKim's Dean and Professor of International Business and Strategy
+Professor of International Business and Strategy

 Don't miss Leaders at Work the D'Amore-McKim knowledge-sharing blog.
 Hear from our faculty experts on current business topics like corporate innovation, healthcare payment reform, and more.

 Our integration of academic thinking with authentic experiential learning opportunities has created a unique educational model that defines the standard for business education's future.